 Note: The file system can be a local file system or an NFS file system on a certified NAS device.
+Do not create the Oracle Clusterware home directory on an OCFS version 1 file system.

 The path to the Oracle Clusterware home directory must be the same on all nodes.